 Generally.
 If the court finds before a violation that there is no further need for an appearance bond, it must exonerate the bond and order the return of any security.

+Amount Returned.
+When a deposit bond or cash bond is exonerated, the court must order the return of the entire amount deposited unless forfeited under Rule 7.6(c)(3) or the bond depositor authorizes it be applied to a financial obligation.

 If the Defendant Is Surrendered, In-Custody, or Transferred.
 The court must exonerate the bond if:

 the surety surrenders the defendant to the sheriff of the county in which the prosecution is pending, and: